lmcad-unicamp/CLAP/docs/source/shared_modules.rst

 - **playbook**: will execute an Ansible Playbook.
 Thus, the ``path`` key must be informed, telling the absolute path of the playbook that will be executed.
 Optionally an ``extra`` dictionary can be informed to pass keyword variables to the playbook.
 - **command**: will execute a shell command.
 Thus, the ``command`` key must be informed, telling which shell command must be executed.

-Some actions example are briefly shown below:
+Some action examples are briefly shown below:

 .. code-block:: yaml

     # Setup configurations must be declared inside setups key
     setups:

-        # This is a setup configuration called setup-common
+        # This is a setup configuration called setup-common.
+The actions are executed sequentially
         another-setup-example:
             actions: